Table of content

 If you are developing a product with multiple features, user roles, and functionalities, iterative development is the way to go.

-In such a case, it is better to develop the software in small cycles.
+In such a case, it is better to develop the software in small Agile phases.
 This system allows us to make changes along the way instead of building the whole project at once.

 For example, we decided to work in small cycles when developing a real estate platform, Nomad.
-The product evolved with new functionalities after every iteration, and we needed a framework to embrace this development, and Agile fit in perfectly well.
+The product evolved with new functionalities after every iteration, and we needed a framework to embrace this development, and Agile SDLC tackled the task perfectly well.

 The iterative approach helped us to develop new features, even after the product was launched.